nextflow-io/training/docs/hello_nextflow/08_hello_nf-test.md

 In this part of the training, we're going to show you how to use [**nf-test**](https://www.nf-test.com/), a testing framework that integrates well with Nextflow and makes it straightforward to add both module-level and workflow-level tests to your pipeline.
 For more background information about nf-test, we recommend you read [this blog post](https://nextflow.io/blog/2024/nf-test-in-nf-core.html).

-!!!note

-    This part of the training was developed in collaboration with Sateesh Peri, who implemented all the tests.

 ---

 ## 0. Warmup